anggaprytn/MuteX/README.md

-# MuteX Chrome Extension
+# MuteX

-MuteX is a Chrome extension that automatically mutes tweets containing affiliate links such as `s.shopee.co.id`, `s.lazada.co.id`, and others you define.
+MuteX hides tweets with affiliate links like `s.shopee.co.id` or `s.lazada.co.id`.
+You can set your own blocked keywords.

 ## Features

-- Automatically detect and mute affiliate tweets
+- Auto-hide tweets with blocked links
-- Option to blur content instead of deleting
+- Blur or delete mode
-- Configurable blocked keywords via popup
+- Edit keywords from popup

-## Installation
+## Install

-1. Clone or download this repository
+1. Download or clone this repo
-2. Open Chrome and go to `chrome://extensions/`
+2. Open `chrome://extensions/`
-3. Enable "Developer mode" (top right)
+3. Turn on **Developer mode**
-4. Click "Load unpacked" and select the project folder
+4. Click **Load unpacked**, pick this folder
-5. Done

-## Usage
+## Use

-1. Click the extension icon
+1. Click the MuteX icon
-2. Enable or disable the blocker
+2. Turn on/off the blocker
-3. Edit the list of blocked keywords (comma separated)
+3. Set keywords (comma-separated)
-4. Choose between "Blur" or "Delete" mode
+4. Choose blur or delete
-5. Tweets matching any keyword will be automatically muted

-## Customization

-You can edit the default blocked domains in `popup.js` or from the popup interface after loading the extension.

 ## Notes

-- The extension monitors dynamic tweet loading while scrolling
-- Tweets are never permanently deleted from your account or Twitter
-- This only affects tweets _you_ see on your timeline
+- Only hides tweets you see
+- Doesn’t delete anything from Twitter
+- Works while scrolling